GooTechnologies/learn/tutorials/create/flappy-bird/index.md

 We will create many small sprite textures from this single image.
 Let's start off with the logotype as an example.

 Note that the position of the logotype in the sprite sheet is (146,61) and its size is 96x22 pixels.
 The total size of the sprite sheet is 453x256.
+You can use your favorite image viewing/manipulating software to measure this.

-1. Create a Quad from the Create menu at top.
+1. Create a Quad from the Create menu at top and name it "Logo".
 2. Set the scale of the logo entity to 0.375 (96 / 256) in X direction and 0.0859375 (22 / 256) in Y.
 3. Open the Material component panel of the entity and drop the spritesheet image in the diffuse channel.
 4. Set material diffuse color to white, specular to black, and ambient to white.
-5. Rename the Material to “Logo material”.
-6. Open the Material, and set its name to "Logo material".
+5. Open the Material, and set its name to "Logo material".
-7. Open the Texture (select it from the asset bin or click its thumbnail on the diffuse channel, where you dropped it).
+6. Open the Texture (select it from the asset bin or click its thumbnail on the diffuse channel, where you dropped it).
-8. Set the repeat to 0.2119205298013245 (96/453), 0.0859375 (22/256) and texture offset to 0.32229580573951433 (146/453), 0.23828125 (61/256).
+7. Set the repeat to 0.2119205298013245 (96/453), 0.0859375 (22/256) and texture offset to 0.32229580573951433 (146/453), 0.23828125 (61/256).
-9. To get the pixelated effect, we need to set MagFilter to NearestNeighbor and MinFilter to NearestNeighborNoMipMaps.
+8. To get the pixelated effect, we need to set MagFilter to NearestNeighbor and MinFilter to NearestNeighborNoMipMaps.
 Uncheck "Generate Mipmaps" since these aren't necessary.

 You are now done with the logotype sprite entity!